New Jersey Route 168: Route description

 Route 168 begins at an interchange with the west end of the Atlantic City Expressway, which feeds into Route 42 in the Turnersville section of Washington Township, Gloucester County; the North–South Freeway begins at that interchange, carrying Route 42 and through traffic from Atlantic City towards Camden.
-Meanwhile, Route 168 continues on the old Black Horse Pike as a four-lane divided surface road, with the route officially beginning at the intersection with Hurff Lane.
+Meanwhile, Route 168 continues on Black Horse Pike as a four-lane divided surface road, with the route officially beginning at the intersection of Hurff Lane.
 Access from Route 168 south to Route 42 is provided via a one-way ramp continuing from the southern terminus of Route 168.
-However, northbound traffic from Route 42 must take the ramp to the freeway and exit immediately from the collector/distributor road onto northbound CR 705 to access Route 168.
+However, northbound traffic from Route 42 must take the ramp to the freeway and exit immediately from the collector/distributor road onto northbound Sicklerville Road (CR 705) to access Route 168.

-From here, Route 168 continues north through commercial areas before crossing the Big Timber Creek into Gloucester Township, Camden County, where it becomes a three-lane road with a center left-turn lane and immediately intersects CR 673, which provides access to Camden County College.
-The road heads west of the Gloucester Premium Outlets and passes through suburban areas of homes and businesses, coming to a junction with CR 747.
-From here, the route heads through the Blackwood section of Gloucester Township, where it intersects CR 534.
-The route leaves the Blackwood area and comes to an intersection with CR 706.
+From here, Route 168 continues north through commercial areas before crossing the Big Timber Creek into Gloucester Township, Camden County, where it becomes a three-lane road with a center left-turn lane and immediately intersects with College Drive (CR 673), which provides access to Camden County College.
+The road heads west of the Gloucester Premium Outlets and passes through suburban areas of homes and businesses, coming to the intersection of Lakeland Road (CR 747).
+From here, the route heads through the Blackwood section of Gloucester Township, where it intersects with Church Street (CR 534).
+The route leaves the Blackwood area and comes to an intersection of Alomnesson Road/Erial Road (CR 706).
 The road passes businesses past this intersection as a three-lane road with two southbound lanes and one northbound lane before coming to an interchange with Route 42.
 At this interchange, there is full access between northbound Route 42 and Route 168 and between southbound Route 42 and Route 168.

-Past the Route 42 interchange, the route intersects CR 676 and narrows to two lanes as it heads through commercial areas of Hilltop.
-It gains a center left-turn lane again before it crosses over CR 681 and the North Branch of the Big Timber Creek.
-Route 168 comes to a junction with CR 683 and enters the Glendora section of Gloucester Township, where it heads into residential and commercial areas.
-Here, the route intersects CR 682.
-At the intersection with CR 544, the road crosses into Runnemede and becomes a two-lane road.
-Route 168 crosses Route 41 and heads through the center of Runnemede.
-The center-left turn lane along the route returns before it comes to a ramp for the New Jersey Turnpike on the border of Runnemede and Bellmawr.
-Past here, Route 168 passes more businesses and crosses CR 659.
+Past the interchange with Route 42, the route intersects with Old Black Horse Pike (CR 676) and narrows to two lanes as it heads through commercial areas of Hilltop.
+It gains a center left-turn lane again before it crosses the intersection of Lower Landing Road (CR 681) and the North Branch of the Big Timber Creek.
+Route 168 comes to the intersection of Chews Landing Road (CR 683) and enters the Glendora section of Gloucester Township, where it heads into residential and commercial areas.
+Here, the route intersects with Station Avenue (CR 682).
+At the intersection of Evesham Road (CR 544), the road crosses into Runnemede and becomes a two-lane road.
+Route 168 crosses the intersection of Clements Bridge Road (Route 41/CR 573) and heads through the center of Runnemede.
+The center-left turn lane along the route returns before it comes to a double trumpet interchange with the New Jersey Turnpike on the border of Runnemede and Bellmawr.
+Past here, Route 168 passes more businesses and crosses the intersection of Browning Road (CR 659).
 A short distance later, the route comes to an interchange with I-295, where it becomes a four-lane undivided road.